dragon-dune/dragon-dune/README.md

     and units.
 3. At the beginning of the Recruitment and Movement Round, the Elves may see what the next event card will be.
 4. Elven units may go into hiding in a territory in order to escape conflict.
 Hidden units act in every way as though they did not exist.
-Hidden units may only come out of hiding if they move into a empty territory or at the beginning of the Recruitment and Movement round.
+    So, for example, they may not engage in combat, collect gold, be attacked by the Troll, or control a castle.
+Hidden units may only come out of hiding at the beginning of the Recruitment and Movement round or by moving into a territory where their units are not hiding.
 5. Special Card (Ace): Elves may ask both the color of their opponent's artifact card and ask how many units their opponent sending in to battle before selecting their own card and units.